orbit-love/orbit-model/README.md

 Why do we care about reach?
 Because **individuals with high reach will attract others to join them as they journey through our solar system.** Our relationship and love-building investment in high reach individuals may pay off bigger as a result.
 Everyone has some reach though, and one of our jobs as an orbit modeler is to help each of our members grow their sphere of influence.
 As we'll see in a minute, doing that also helps increase the gravity of our community.

+💡 On the visual canvas of the Orbit Model, reach is represented by the diameter of the circle that represents each member.
+The bigger the circle, the higher the reach.

 <p align="center">
   <img alt="Diagram of an orbiting circle growing in size" src="images/orbit-model-reach-zoom.png" width="480">
 </p>